mramshaw/DynamoDB/README.md

 factor will play into this calculation of course; the higher the capacity reserved, the greater the cost savings.

-[Costs can be expected to decrease, so apparently the one year option is the term to choose.]

 ![Reserved Capacity](images/Reserved_Capacity.png)

+[Costs can apparently be expected to continue to go down, so the one year option is the term to choose.]

 ## Offline use